The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ## Stabilize Yourself

 As the healer, you are often one of the most important party members that needs to remain alive.
-Even if the rest of your party dies, you can salvage a near wipe with a well timed healer LB3.
+Even if the rest of your party dies, you can salvage a near wipe with a well-timed healer LB3.
 Assuming that you’ve chosen a raise timing where you won’t be in immediate danger, you should still ensure that you have enough HP to survive the next onset of unavoidable damage.
 Oftentimes, any AoE healing that the party needs will cover your own healing requirements, so you may not need to do anything specifically for yourself.
-If not, your cohealer (in content where this is applicable) can assist you, or you can simply toss a Regen on yourself.
+If not, your co-healer (in content where this is applicable) can assist you, or you can simply toss a Regen on yourself.

 Your MP is also an important resource to take care of after death.
 If Lucid Dreaming is not available, you can use a Super Ether HQ to recover some MP.
 You lose all accumulated Healing Lilies upon death, significantly limiting your healing options, so make sure you have enough MP for any upcoming heal checks.
-While we want to avoid not casting anything whenever possible, it may be necessary during post death recovery when limited on MP tools.
+While we want to avoid not casting anything whenever possible, it may be necessary during post-death recovery when limited on MP tools.

 # Ground Effect Placement